cdaller/multi_anonymizer/readme.md

     "sqlite:///testfiles/my_database.db:(input_type=db,type=number,min=18,max=60,table=persons,column=age)"
 ```

 Templates may also reference anonymization types (like 'city' or 'zip').
 In this case, the templates may be used to combine two anonymized values into one json property.
-In JSON or XML you still cannot reference previously replaced values (as there is no row context available), but you can consistently replace values that are combined from multiple values into one value.
+In JSON or XML you cannot reference previously replaced values (as there is no row context available), but you can consistently replace values that are combined from multiple values into one value.

 The example below shows how to anonymize a json property that holds zip and city consistently across the file: